Virtual-Viking-Longship/Ship-Annotations/annotations/reef.md

 </div>

   In connection with hard winds, the sail of a ship can be reefed, or reduced in size, to slow the ship or ensure that it does not heel over.
 Reefing can be done in advance from the top of the sail.
-If done while sailing, the sail can more easily be reefed from the loose footed bottom (Gersbøll). when reefed that part of the sail nearest to the sea was narrower than the upper part (Lotus Magazine).
+If done while sailing, the sail can more easily be reefed from the loose footed bottom (Gersbøll).

 ---